aws-samples/sample-oneCx/content/03-Module 2/02 - Create prompt flow/index.en.md

 ![Prompt flow builder](/static/Module3/images/prompt-flow-builder.png)

+The flow builder screen has 3 parts:

+1. The nodes and configuration pane - This is found on the left side of the screen.
+2. The flow canvas - This is the canvas in the middle of the screen.
+3. The test flow pane - This is found on the right side of the screen.

 Now we shall start adding nodes and links to the flow in the following steps.

 ---

-**Step 5** Add a lambda function to get the customer journey data.
+**Step 2** Add a lambda function to get the customer journey data.

 a.
-On the flow builder screen, Drag and drop the **Lambda function** node on the canvas.
+From the flow builder node list on the left, Drag and drop the **Lambda function** node on the canvas.

 ![Drag and Drop lambda](/static/Module3/images/prompt-flow-draganddrop-lambdafunction.png)